Elliot Collier: San Diego Loyal (2023)

 On 27 December 2022, it was announced that Collier would play the 2023 season with San Diego Loyal in the USL Championship.
 Collier ended the season with two goals and three assists, with San Diego in third in the Western Conference, qualifying for the playoffs.

-Return to Indy Eleven (2024–present)
+Return to Indy Eleven (2024–2025)

 Collier returned to Indy Eleven on 17 January 2024 ahead of the 2024 USL Championship season.
 He made his second debut for the club on 9 March in the club's season opening 2–1 defeat at Oakland Roots, replacing fellow debutant Karsen Henderlong in the 66th minute.
 Collier scored his first goal of the 2024 season on 4 May in a 1–0 victory over Monterey Bay FC.
 Collier scored his second goal of the season on 5 July in a 3–3 away draw against Rhode Island FC.
 He ended the season with 37 total appearances, including in Indy Eleven's playoff defeat to Rhode Island FC and their historic semifinal appearance in the U.S. Open Cup.
 On 20 November 2024, Indy Eleven announced that Collier would remain with the team for a second season.
+Collier spent the 2025 season with Indy Eleven, making 24 appearances in all competitions.
+His contract ended with the club upon the conclusion of the 2025 season.